Arizona Game and Fish Department (AZGFD)

 06/27/21 11:59 PM MST Receipt

-Grants to Arizona nonprofit sportsmen’s and outdoor development groups and organizations for activities related to the recruitment, reactivation, and retention of hunters, anglers, shooters, and trappers.
-Eligible activities include hands-on, mentored hunting and fishing events.
+Grants to Arizona nonprofit sportsmen’s and outdoor development groups and organizations for projects that promote wildlife conservation.
+Funding is intended to support projects that promote wildlife protection through hunter, trapper, shooter, and angler recruitment and retention.
 All programs must be accessible to the general public.